SUCCESS STORY

 WHAT CHANGED THE GAME: From AI in Zendesk to the complete Cloud Humans solution (AI + Cloud Chat)

-A key point in Boca Rosa’s journey: in the beginning, Rosa ran integrated with Zendesk.
+An important point in Boca Rosa’s journey: in the beginning, Rosa ran integrated with Zendesk.

 It worked.